ecobee vs Nest: 8 Crucial Differences

 Each thermostat is able to do this.
 They both use local weather data and past system performance to try to predict how long it will take to heat or cool your home.

-Smart Control For Radiant Heat
+4. Smart Control For Heat Pumps and Boilers

 - Is designed to be the ultimate in convenience.
 After an initial week of “training,” the thermostat is ready to operate on its own with only minimal input from the user.
 If you are a person with a regular schedule, the Nest will be able to adapt to you quite well.